quotekio/quotek-core/sdk/doxygen/breathe/source/install.rst

 located at the root of the decompressed directory.
 All of the Quotek SDK will then be installed in /opt/quotek/sdk.
 The libraries are located in **/opt/quotek/sdk/lib** and headers are in **/opt/quotek/sdk/include**.

-Dependancies
+Dependencies
 ^^^^^^^^^^^^

-În order to work properly on Linux, Quotek SDK needs libcurl as a dependancy.
+În order to work properly on Linux, Quotek SDK needs libcurl as a dependency.
 This is a very common package which is probably already installed on your system.
 In any case, the install procedure for libcurl is as follow:

 **For Debian/Ubuntu**

-``sudo apt-get install libcurl4``
+``sudo apt-get install libcurl4-openssl-dev``

 **For CentOS/Fedora**

-``sudo yum install libcurl``
+``sudo yum install libcurl-devel``

 Building & Linking
 ^^^^^^^^^^^^^^^^^^